Skip to content

 // local data

-PrintWriter OUT = null; // network write stream
+PrintWriter OUT=null; // network write streams

-String response = null; // response read from keyboard
+String réponse=null; // answer read from keyboard

-BufferedReader IN = null; // keyboard stream
+BufferedReader IN=null; // keyboard flow

-// tracking
+// follow-up

-// error handling
+// error management

 try{

-// Create network write stream
+// network write stream creation

-// Create keyboard stream
+// keyboard flow creation

-IN = new BufferedReader(new InputStreamReader(System.in));
+IN=new BufferedReader(new InputStreamReader(System.in));

 while(true){

-// client identification
+// customer identification

-System.out.print("--> " + clientNumber + " : ");
+System.out.print("--> " + numClient + " : ");

-// read response typed on the keyboard
+// read response typed on keyboard

-// Done?
+// finished?

-if (response.toLowerCase().equals("end")) break;
+if (réponse.toLowerCase().equals("fin")) break;

-// send response to the server
+// send response to server

-// next response
+// following response

 }//while